Frequently Asked Questions

 How does your acting background help you write?

 I love having the experience I do in the arts.
 I think it gives me a unique perspective on character development, voice, dialogue, and those emotional moments and transitions between characters.
+I’m also a very visual writer.
+By the end of my research, I’m not surprised I have a file of almost 2,000 photos of the book’s settings, paintings, costumes, props, historical artifacts, and other inspirations.
 I think every writer should take an acting class and read plays.
-It will give you a different approach on how to craft characters and write dialogue… and you’ll have some fun!
+It will give you a different approach on how to craft characters and write dialogue, and you’ll have some fun!

 What inspired you to start writing?